1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 Table of Contents

-So, What is Domain Spoofing?
+What Is Domain Spoofing?

 Methbot, the most profitable ad fraud operation to date, has spoofed 250,267 distinct URLs to falsely represent inventory.